Nass Valley, BC

 The Yoga program provides you with an opportunity to discover yoga beyond the mat.
 Learning to live a yogic life in union with nature and like-hearted spiritual seekers.
 Learning to love ourselves and others more deeply, forming new friendships and experiencing the unique environment of off-grid living.

 Together we will explore the four main paths of yoga Bhakti Yoga, Raja Yoga, Jnana Yoga, and Karma Yoga.
 Bhakti Yoga will be practiced through ritual, song, mantra & dance.
 Raja Yoga will be practiced through asana, pranayama, & meditation.
 Jnana Yoga will be practiced through Self-inquiry, observation and a recognition of the witness consciousness.
-Karma Yoga will be practiced through selfless service in the kitchen, in the garden and other general light tasks throughout the ashram.
+Karma Yoga will be practiced through selfless service in building, gardening, landscaping, cooking & cleaning.

 THE YOGA PROGRAM